Selling the Home to pay Care Fees

 So how do I avoid my home being sold to pay care fees?

 Firstly, you must look for a sound estate planning strategy.
-Just taking out a plan solely intended to stop your home being sold to pay care fees is rather like waving a red rag at a bull.
+Just taking out a plan intended to stop your home being sold to pay care fees is rather like waving a red rag at a bull.
 Sooner or later it will charge!
 One well known provider of these sort of plans was exposed on TV as putting clients at risk by employing tactics focussed solely on protecting the home from care fees.
+You can’t do that, and if the intention is to avoid care fees, then your trust is wide open to challenge, which doesn’t make the trust useless – indeed, it is still worth having in most cases – but we would need details to advise properly.

 To find out more about our estate planning strategy, which includes help in avoiding the home being sold to pay care fees, click the link.